MathStuff/Matrices/README.md

 Matrix.oneHotEncode(column,concat) #One-hot encode a 'column', 'concat' to decide wheter or not to concatenate the encoded matrix or return it

+dataframe.level #Inner level class used for passing the level to 'ind' class for row labeling.

+dataframe.level.ind #Row label indexing class, have to be used with the following syntax : dataframe.level[integer_level].ind[labels]
 ```

 ----------------------------------------